-Below is a summary of the Nursing degree-seeking student body as a percentage of the total degree-seeking student body over the past five fiscal quarters, as well as the Nursing degree-seeking revenue as a percentage of total revenues.
-Because Nursing students average more course completions per year and the average tuition price per course is higher (all Nursing courses are \$975/course) as compared to non-Nursing students, Nursing students today represent 69% of total revenues (well ahead of today's Nursing student body of 56%).
+Below is a summary of the Nursing active degree-seeking student body as a percentage of the total active degree-seeking student body over the past six fiscal quarters, as well as the Nursing degree-seeking revenue as a percentage of total revenues.
+Because Nursing average more course completions per year and the average tuition price per course is higher (all Nursing courses are \$975/course) as compared to non-Nursing students, Nursing students today represent 71% of total revenues.